projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 The node resource includes IPv4 and IPv6 routing IP addresses that should match those on one of the host interfaces.
-These IP addresses may be configured in advance by configuring the node resource prior to starting the calico/node service, or alternatively the addresses may either be explicitly specified, or autodetected through options on the `calicoctl run` command.
+These IP addresses may be configured in advance by configuring the node resource prior to starting the calico/node service, alternatively, the addresses may either be explicitly specified or autodetected through options on the `calicoctl run` command.

 There are different autodetection methods available and you should use the one best suited to your deployment.
 If you are able to explicitly specify the IP